 The ability to digitize data and information can improve customer experience, transform the accuracy of bookkeeping and accounting processes, and provide analytics to keep your marketing game in top shape.

-So, if you’re looking to transform your business for the better in 2019, automated tools should be your first choice to make it happen.
+So, if you’re looking to transform your business for the better, automated tools should be your first choice to make it happen.

 Megan Taylor is the Chief Editor for ChamberofCommerce.com.
 Chamber specializes in helping small businesses grow their business on the web while facilitating the connectivity between local businesses and more than 7,000 Chambers of Commerce worldwide.